barakeel/oeis-synthesis/README.md

 `val selfdir = "/home/thibault/oeis-synthesis"` by
 `val selfdir = "the_directory_where_this_file_is_located"`.

-Save the file and run:
+Save the file and run in this directory:
 ```
 Holmake
 ```